Thermocouple: Type J

-Type J (iron–constantan) has a more restricted range (−40 °C to +750 °C) than type K but higher sensitivity of about 50 µV/°C. The Curie point of the iron (770 °C) causes a smooth change in the characteristic, which determines the upper temperature limit.
+Type J (iron–constantan) has a more restricted range (−40 °C to +1200 °C) than type K but higher sensitivity of about 50 μV/°C. The Curie point of the iron (770 °C) causes a smooth change in the characteristic, which determines the upper-temperature limit.
 Note, the European/German Type L is a variant of the type J, with a different specification for the EMF output (reference DIN 43712:1985-01).

+The positive wire is made of hard iron, while the negative wire consists of softer copper-nickel.
+Due to its iron content, the J-type is slightly heavier and the positive wire is magnetic.
+It is highly vulnerable to corrosion in reducing atmospheres, which can lead to significant degradation of the thermocouple's performance.

 Type K

-Type K (chromel–alumel) is the most common general-purpose thermocouple with a sensitivity of approximately 41 µV/°C. It is inexpensive, and a wide variety of probes are available in its −200 °C to +1350 °C (−330 °F to +2460 °F) range.
+Type K (chromel–alumel) is the most common general-purpose thermocouple with a sensitivity of approximately 41 μV/°C. It is inexpensive, and a wide variety of probes are available in its −200 °C to +1350 °C (−330 °F to +2460 °F) range.
 Type K was specified at a time when metallurgy was less advanced than it is today, and consequently characteristics may vary considerably between samples.
-One of the constituent metals, nickel, is magnetic; a characteristic of thermocouples made with magnetic material is that they undergo a deviation in output when the material reaches its Curie point, which occurs for type K thermocouples at around 185 °C.
+One of the constituent metals, nickel, is magnetic; a characteristic of thermocouples made with magnetic material is that they undergo a deviation in output when the material reaches its Curie point, which occurs for type K thermocouples at around 150 °C.

 They operate very well in oxidizing atmospheres.
 If, however, a mostly reducing atmosphere (such as hydrogen with a small amount of oxygen) comes into contact with the wires, the chromium in the chromel alloy oxidizes.
 This reduces the emf output, and the thermocouple reads low.
 This phenomenon is known as green rot, due to the color of the affected alloy.
 Although not always distinctively green, the chromel wire will develop a mottled silvery skin and become magnetic.
 An easy way to check for this problem is to see whether the two wires are magnetic (normally, chromel is non-magnetic).

 Hydrogen in the atmosphere is the usual cause of green rot.
 At high temperatures, it can diffuse through solid metals or an intact metal thermowell.
 Even a sheath of magnesium oxide insulating the thermocouple will not keep the hydrogen out.

 Green rot does not occur in atmospheres sufficiently rich in oxygen, or oxygen-free.
 A sealed thermowell can be filled with inert gas, or an oxygen scavenger (e.g. a sacrificial titanium wire) can be added.
 Alternatively, additional oxygen can be introduced into the thermowell.
 Another option is using a different thermocouple type for the low-oxygen atmospheres where green rot can occur; a type N thermocouple is a suitable alternative.